Katharine Hepburn: Public image and character

 Hepburn's relentless energy and enthusiasm for life are often cited in biographies and her headstrong independence became key to her celebrity status.
 This self-assurance came with a tendency to be controlling and difficult; her friend Garson Kanin likened her to a schoolmistress and she was famously blunt and outspoken.
 Katharine Houghton commented that her aunt could be "maddeningly self-righteous and bossy".
 Hepburn confessed to being, especially early in life, "a me me me person".
 She saw herself as having a happy nature, reasoning "I like life and I've been so lucky, why shouldn't I be happy?"
 A. Scott Berg knew Hepburn well in her later years and said that while she was demanding, she retained a sense of humility and humanity.

 The actress led an active life, reportedly swimming and playing tennis every morning.
 In her eighties she was still playing tennis regularly, as indicated in her 1993 documentary All About Me.
 She also enjoyed painting, which became a passion later in life.
 Asked about politics, Hepburn told an interviewer, "I always just say be on the affirmative and liberal side.
 Don't be a 'no' person".
 The anti-Communist attitude in 1940s Hollywood prompted her to political activity, as she joined the Committee for the First Amendment.
 Her name was mentioned at the hearings of the House Un-American Activities Committee but Hepburn denied being a Communist sympathizer.
 Later in life, she openly promoted birth control and supported the legal right to abortion.
 She described herself as a "dedicated Democrat".
 She practiced Albert Schweitzer's theory of "Reverence for Life" but did not believe in religion or the afterlife.
 In 1991, Hepburn told a journalist, "I'm an atheist, and that's it.
 I believe there's nothing we can know, except that we should be kind to each other and do what we can for other people".
 Her public declarations of these beliefs led the American Humanist Association to award her the Humanist Arts Award in 1985.

-Hepburn liked to go barefoot and for her first acting role, in the play The Woman in the Moon, she insisted that her character Pandora should not wear shoes.
+Hepburn liked to go barefoot; for her first acting role, in the play The Woman in the Moon, she insisted that her character Pandora should not wear shoes.
 Offscreen, she usually dressed in slacks and sandals, even for formal occasions, such as television interviews.
 She said, "the thing that drove me out of skirts was the stocking situation ...
 That's why I've always worn pants ... that way you can always go barefoot".
+Hepburn's habit of rehearsing barefoot is mentioned in Zora Mendelsohn's 1950 novel Joan Takes a Bow.